Review of What Foreigners Need To Know About America From A To Z by Lance Johnson

 Religions are highly complicated, interwoven and controversial.
 With the aim of acquainting you with our religious diversity, this chapter provides overviews of religion and its effect on our culture, politics, and the spiritual lives of Americans.
 It is meant to give you just an inkling (hint) of this vast subject that would take volumes to explain.

-Section 2 starts with America’s culture and could be consulted for customs and etiquette by anyone.
-Customs, influencing factors, greeting people, how to behave at social gatherings, and conversation customs might be helpful information for many people (even some who were born here).
+Section 2 covers customs, influencing factors, greeting people, how to behave at social gatherings, and conversation customs might be helpful information for many people (even some who were born here).
 Phone etiquette, drinking and smoking customs, and automobile customs . . . it is fun to read a “mirror” on ourselves, as well as providing information for new immigrants.
-Americans have walking customs?
+Do Americans have walking customs?
 Read about it.
 Superstitions?
-Yes, there is a little information on that, too.
+Yes, there is little information on that, too.
 At the Mayo Clinic, we notice there are no 13th floors.
 The clinic says they are not superstitious but they realize patients might think seeing a doctor on floor thirteen could be unlucky.
 Thank you customs are discussed.
 We are up to about page 153 of about 600 pages.
 Whew!
 That is so much for recent immigrants to try to absorb.
 No wonder it isn’t a short process.

-Section 2 also covers our education system and provides information about financial assistance for college.
-Free colleges and even Kahn Academy are discussed, as well.
-Relationships such as dating and courtship are shared, American style.
+Section 2 explains free colleges and even Kahn Academy are discussed, as well.
+Relationships such as dating and courtship are shared American style.
 The literature section could be read prior to standardized testing!
 There is a film section and I think I might check it when I want to watch a movie.
 Art and artists, museums, and sports are also discussed in this section.
-Food and dining, dress and appearance, clothing sizes (different here from what many people are used to), our media sources, holidays and traditions, what Americans think (who knew) and what foreigners think about us.
+Food and dining, dress and appearance, clothing sizes (different here from what many people are used to), our media sources, holidays and traditions, what Americans think (who knew), and what foreigners think about us.

 America’s business is thoroughly discussed in section three.
 Business ethics, trace, accounting systems, business organization, investments, retirement plans, banking, labor unions, entrepreneurs (there is that American spirit again), and more are covered.
 Did you ever think about trying to explain all this to English as Second Language Learners?
 Capitalism is also defined.
-Appointments, small talk, business entertaining, and owning a business here are also included.
 Even though written for immigrants, there are probably many American college students who could benefit from reading about how this all looks to others.
 Information about getting that all-important job is shared.

 The Best is Last

 Section 4 is about language.
 Again, this would be a good review for many secondary students (and many adults).
 This is the section ESL teachers might use first.
 Common errors are explained, as well as how to fix them.
 There is an English trivia quiz.
 The second part of this section is to speak better English.
-Vowel sounds, consonant sounds, sentence stress, slang sayings (teachers might not want to send students to the Urban Dictionary), and the difference between British and American English are also covered.
+Vowel sounds, consonant sounds, sentence stress, slang sayings (teachers might not want to send students to the Urban Dictionary) are explained.
 This section is excellent for teachers and students.